andwilson/acclimate.io/README.md

-# &Wilson
+# Acclimate Consulting website

-## Andrew Wilson's personal portfolio, notes, and consulting website
+This website serves to inform existing and potential customers of Acclimate Consulting.
+It presents an overview of our services, methodology, team, and thinking.

-This site is built using Gatsby static site generator and is hosted on Netlify.
-This makes it easy to easily add content to the site with markdown and automatically trigger new builds when pushed to this repository.
-Markdown supports images, syntax highlighting, iframes, and even custom React components.
-Links and routes are automatically added with each new markdown post, using frontmatter to filter and sort appropriately.
+This website is build using Gatsby static site generator and is hosted on Netlify.
+This makes it modular, easy to maintain, incredibly fast, and interactive if need be.

-Check it out at [andwilson.com](https://www.andwilson.com)
+Check it out at [acclimate.io](https://www.acclimate.io)